Before applying for your child/rens School Transport please make sure you read the Terms and Conditions of the service below:

 f) Review of School Transport Routes

 The Authority will review routes and transport provision on a regular basis in order to improve efﬁciency.
 Route changes may be implemented during the course of an academic year.

 In cases of inclement weather, or other unforeseen circumstances, there may be temporary alterations to the transport provided.
 In some circumstances it may not be possible to operate a route at all or to serve only part of a route.
-If a school/college route does not operate in the morning, due to inclement weather, but you choose to take your child(ren) to school yourself, then you will be required to make arrangements to collect your child(ren) at the end of the school day.
+If a school/college route does not operate in the morning, due to inclement weather, but parents choose to take their child(ren) to school themselves, then they will be required to make arrangements to collect their child(ren) at the end of the school day.